Professional edition active

 • Infection

-• Bowel perforation (rare, usually in patients with bowel distention from a gastrointestinal disorder).
-In these patients, ultrasound guidance can reduce the risk of bowel perforation.
+• Bowel perforation (Rare, usually occurs in patients with bowel distention resulting from a gastrointestinal disorder.
+In these patients, ultrasound guidance can reduce the risk of bowel perforation.)

 • Sterile drapes and gloves